Anveshitha: Plot

 The story revolves around a young woman named Snigdha (Yamuna) who comes to live in Hyderabad after marrying her beau Pavan (Achyuth), an archaeologist, much to the disapproval of her mother-in-law.
 There, certain events lead her to discover an eerily desolated monument, inside which she encounters a strange witch-cult, whose members worship a bat-like demon named Karakinkara.
 Strangely, the place is visible only to Snigdha and when she recounts what she saw, everyone around her starts to think she is delusional, much to her chagrin.
 The statue of Karakinkara seems to haunt her wherever she goes and she starts experiencing terrifying nightmares.
 The terror-stricken woman spends sleepless nights, and spirals into depression with no one to believe her and a not-so-loving mother-in-law.

 Meanwhile, a young woman named Masthanamma (Lakshmi) is hired as a household help by Snigdha's mother-in-law.
 Unbeknownst to anyone, Mastanamma, who practices witchcraft, captures a terrifying paranormal entity known as Khabees and holds him captive on the top of a wardrobe as her slave.
 She also falls in love with Pavan and so intends to get rid of Snigdha with the help of Khabees, who starts terrifying Snigdha from above the wardrobe.

 Meanwhile, Snigdha gets pregnant much to the dislike of her mother-in-law.
 A series of events make Mastanamma realize her mistakes and she becomes friends with Snigdha.
 Eventually, Snigdha gives birth to a boy named Anirudh (Master Anil Raj), whom Mastanamma saves from the attack of the Karakinkara followers.
 But, soon after giving birth to Aniruddh, Snigdha dies in a fire accident and Mastanamma disappears without a trace.
 After the death of Snigdha, a grief-stricken Pavan raises Aniruddh on his own for 7 years, before uncovering hair-raising facts and shocking truths behind Snigdha's death.

-The next few episodes answer questions like was Snigdha really dead?
-Does her mother-in-law has anything to do with her death?
-Where did Mastanamma disappear to?
-What happened to Khabees?
-Who are these Karakinkara followers?
-Why were they after Snigdha?
-How does young Anirudh try to get into touch with his dead mother?
-Why does he start believing in the paranormal?
-Who is Professor Athma (Vallabhaneni Janardhan) and why does he befriend Anirudh?
+The subsequent episodes delve into several intriguing questions: Is Snigdha truly dead?
+Did her mother-in-law play a role in her demise?
+What led to Mastanamma's sudden disappearance?
+What became of Khabees?
+Who are the Karakinkara followers, and why were they targeting Snigdha?
+How does young Anirudh attempt to connect with his deceased mother, and what drives him to believe in the paranormal?
+Additionally, the story introduces Professor Athma (Vallabhaneni Janardhan)—who is he, and what motivates his friendship with Anirudh?

-The first 50 episodes revolve around the struggles of Snigdha and Pavan, while the next 50 episodes focus entirely on a grown-up Anirudh (Shanmukha Srinivas), who acquires extrasensory perception and starts remembering his past life, with the help of a spirit guide named Clara (Suma Kanakala).
-A few more important characters are introduced like Bheesthi Nayak (Raja), the head of the Karakinkara cult, Ankitha (Meena), Anirudh's best friend and Aneela, Anirudh's love interest.
-How he manages to eliminate the powerful and evil cult of Karakinkara forms the crux of the story.
+The first 50 episodes focus on the challenges faced by Snigdha and Pavan, while the latter half shifts to a grown-up Anirudh (Shanmukha Srinivas).
+Anirudh develops extrasensory perception and begins recalling his past life with the guidance of a spirit guide named Clara (Suma Kanakala).
+New characters are introduced, including Bheesthi Nayak (Raja), the leader of the Karakinkara cult; Ankitha (Meena), Anirudh's best friend; and Aneela, his love interest.
+The storyline culminates in Anirudh's efforts to dismantle the powerful and malevolent Karakinkara cult.